gmBlahaj/Worldbox-Rewind/README.md

 * Pick a platform: Windows, Linux, or Mac
 * Enter any manifest ID to download a specific version
-* Bulk download multiple manifest IDs from a text file
 * Step-by-step manifest guide included
 * Version Manager with backup, restore, downgrade capabilities